 A day later, Bill suggested divorce.

-And right then and there, Tina's defenses crumbled increasingly over the next 48 hours.
+And right then and there, Tina’s defenses increasingly crumbled over the next 48 hours.
 At first, she was filled with rage.
 But when it was clear that Bill was not moved, she became tearful.
 She panicked.
 Then, she reached out to a couples counselor for help, and the work began.

-This couple demonstrates that sexless relationships are complex, and sometimes do not involve sexual "dysfunctions."
+This couple demonstrates that sexless relationships are complex, and sometimes do not involve sexual “dysfunctions.”
 They often have very little to do with sex at all.
 They are matters of the heart, not the groin.
-Tina's therapeutic work focused not on her genitals, but on her capacity to understand how her own rigid gender expectations were cutting off passion, tenderness and vulnerability.
+Tina’s therapeutic work focused not on her genitals, but on her capacity to understand how her own rigid gender expectations were cutting off passion, tenderness, and vulnerability.
 She had built a moat around herself.

 Now it was time to lower the drawbridge.